 It may not be obvious why the bicycle, specifically, is so enormously well-suited to delivering this all-encompassing experience of travel, as compared to, say, travelling on foot, or by motorbike.

 The reasons are pretty simple.

-There’s the inertia delivered by the machine itself – the fact that you release the brakes and stop pedalling and yet you continue to roll forward – that sets in motion that scrolling tapestry of life.
+There’s the momentum delivered by the machine itself – the fact that you release the brakes and stop pedalling and yet you continue to roll forward – that sets in motion that scrolling tapestry of life.
 The is what makes the bicycle beautiful and timeless.
-Our legs will never evolve to deliver this.
+Our legs will never evolve into wheels.